nhanb/old.hi.imnhan.com/content/posts/video-streaming-finale-or-why-put-io-is-awesome.md

-In cases when the subtitles aren't recognized, or I want to switch between audio tracks, I can always drag-n-drop the original file's streaming URL from browser to an mpv launcher like this:
+In cases when the subtitles aren't recognized, or I want to switch between audio tracks, I can always drag-n-drop the original file's streaming URL from the browser straight to an mpv launcher like this:

 <video controls>
   <source src="/images/put.io_01_mpv.mp4" type="video/mp4">
 </video>

-It also has a third-party Android app that lets me browse and stream via mpv-android.
+It also has a open source third-party [Android app][1] that lets me browse and stream via mpv-android.
+As icing on the cake, this app supports casting to Chromecast-enabled TVs - everything This Works (tm).

 The above is only possible because put.io exposes a powerful, well-documented API for everyone to play with.